-If a Challenge can be linked to one of the character's Goals then the player can Invoke a Goal.
-The player describes why the Goal is linked and how it influences the determination of the character to win.
+If a Challenge can be linked to one of the character's Goals then the player can 'Invoke a Goal'.
+The player describes why the Goal is linked and how it influences the determination f the character.
 The player gets a bonus equal to half the Foundation Trait value rounded up.
-More information on invoking Goals can be found on page 38.
+More information on invoking Goals can be found on p###.